 The band provides examples of:

 - All Drummers Are Animals: Luca.
-He's a quiet guy offstage, but his drumming can get very intense and he's often responsible for the "crazy" side of their music.
+He's a quiet and really nice guy offstage, but his drumming can get very intense and he's often responsible for the "crazy" side of their music.

 - Backmasking: The last part of "Sotto Prescrizione del Dott.
 Huxley" is a recording of a religious procession in reverse, most likely just to screw with listeners.

-- Careful With That Axe: Alberto generally loves this.
+- Careful with That Axe: Alberto generally loves this.
 His bloodcurling scream in "Was?" is probably the best example, but "Don Calisto" and "Fuoco Amico I" don't fool around either.

-- Darker and Edgier: Requiem is a much bleaker record than the previous ones.
+- Darker and Edgier: Requiem is a much bleaker record than the previous ones, and easily their darkest.

 - Epic Rocking: Solo Un Grande Sasso is made of this.
 Most of its songs were written during long, drawn-out jams and often reach 7 or 8 minutes.
 "Il Gulliver" and "Sotto Prescrizione del Dott.
-Huxley" from Requiem count as well, since they're both around 12 minutes long (although the second one has a silent part in the middle).
+Huxley" from Requiem count as well, since they're both around 12 minutes long (although the second one has a brief silent part).

 - Lighter and Softer: Wow, coming after the fairly depressing Requiem and containing several happy, calm songs.
 The band noted this, saying it was meant to be an "anti-Requiem".

-- Mind Screw: Their lyrics, almost constantly.
+- Mind Screw: Their lyrics, more often than not.
 "Stenuo" turns it Up to Eleven with a completely nonsensical chorus where the made-up words are treated like legit ones.
 Yeah.